Elgg/Elgg/docs/tutorials/blog.rst

  - :doc:`Install Elgg</intro/install>`

-Create the plugin's directory and manifest file
+Create the plugin's directory and composer file
 ===============================================

 First, choose a simple and descriptive name for your plugin.